Dawn Raids (New Zealand)

 This is an online showcase of New Zealand television, film and music videos.
 Especially useful for NZ history queries requiring a primary source or multimedia information.

-- This is a documentary about a group of Polynesians who came together to stand up for the rights of the Pasifika community in the face of racism and the dawn raids.
+This is a documentary about a group of Polynesians who came together to stand up for the rights of Pacific Peoples in the face of racism and the dawn raids.

 This is New Zealand's public radio service on New Zealand news, current affairs, Pacific, Te Ao Māori, sport, and business.
 It has links to podcasts, radio stations and on-demand radio programmes.